 - Calories: 288

 - Sugar: 7.9 g

 - Cholesterol: 0 mg

-Keywords: vegan holiday main, vegan shepherds pie, vegan shepherds pie recipe, shepherds pie vegan, vegan main, vegan thanksgiving main dish, vegan christians main, vegan main for the holidays, vegan main dish
+Keywords: vegetarian shepherds pie, vegan shepherds pie, vegan shepherds pie recipe, shepherds pie vegan, vegan main, vegan thanksgiving main dish, vegan christians main, vegan main for the holidays, vegan main dish